faishalzk/faishalzk/README.md

 - 👋 Hi, I’m Faishal Zaka Naufal

-This is a short introduction about me

 ## Career Overview

-Skilled software engineer with more than a year experience in developing, testing and bug fixing using Grails Framework.
-Get used in Groovy, Java, Javascript, MySql, elasticsearch and swiftype elasticsearch api.
+Computer Science Master's graduate with more than 4 years of experience in software developing.
+Get used in using Java, Python, Javascript and MySQL.
+Passionate about generative AI and eager to excel as an IT Pro.

 ## Education